alchemyplatform/aa-sdk/site/packages/aa-core/provider/checkGasSponsorshipEligibility.md

 ### `Promise<boolean>`

-A Promise containing the boolean value indicating whether the `UserOperation` to be sent is eligible for gas sponsorship or not.
+A Promise containing the boolean value indicating whether the UO to be sent is eligible for gas sponsorship or not.

 ## Parameters